platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ## Primary application properties

 All application configuration takes place in a `{{< vendor/configfile "app" >}}` file, with each application configured under a unique key beneath the top-level `applications` key.
-For example, it is possible to deploy two application containers - one Javascript and the other Python - for the frontend and backend components of a deployed site.
+For example, it is possible to deploy two application containers - one JavaScript and the other Python - for the frontend and backend components of a deployed site.

 In this case, the unified `{{< vendor/configfile "app" >}}` file would look like: